The Curation Team

 - No lighting.
 Not everyone enjoys making 100,000 event masterpiece lightshows but the map shouldn’t be a dark cave either.
 Maps need to have basic lighting – even from an autolighter.

 - NSFW content.
 If a map has an NSFW cover, title, or description it shouldn’t be curated until the mapper changes the cover (requires reupload) or updates the title/description.

 - “Cyborg” content.
 Cyborg maps were initially generated by an auto-mapping program like Beat Sage or Lolighter (robot) and then tweaked (human) (robot + human = cyborg… we’re nerds).
 These maps shouldn’t be syncing to BeastSaber but mistakes happen.
 Think a map is suspect?
 You can run it through the public Beat Sage Validator to check.

 - Senior Curator-uncurated content.
 If curator management has uncurated a map with cause it shouldn’t be re-curated without approval.

 Maps with objective issues will be marked with an ❌ reaction and will not be looked at by other curators.

 Once a curator has verified that a map doesn’t violate any of the curation “don’ts,” whether they choose to curate the map or not becomes subjective and really up to the individual curator’s personal difficulty, style, genre, and technical accuracy preferences.

 It’s important to consider the target audience for the map.
 A slow tempo dance map is aimed at a different type of player than an uptempo, note-dense map.
 Patterns that are inappropriate for a map aimed at newer players might be acceptable for maps aimed at high-skill players and vice versa.

-All curated maps are to be tagged and categorized according to the Style and Difficulty tags.
+All curated maps are to be tagged and categorized according to the Style tags.
 Music genres are optional but very helpful for the community to browse and search maps.